LeandroTheDev/LeandroTheDev/README.md

 ### Personal Overview 💻

-I have 21 years, still learning the best languages like (Flutter, React, JavaScript).
+I have 21 years, starting learning Rust language.

 My professional idea is to be the full stack developer, trying to learn all sides of languages and softwares learning.